Professor leading an English literature class discussion at Bridgewater College

 Excel at communication

-• You’ll study well-known American and English works, as well as literature representing many cultures.
-Investigate how stories shape, maintain and celebrate cultural heritage.
+• Study major works in American and English traditions to global voices representing many cultures.
+Examine how stories shape, sustain and reflect cultural heritage.

-• Apply your skills in internships or research projects as well as take advantage of publication and teaching opportunities.
+• Apply your knowledge in internships or faculty-mentored research projects as well as take advantage of student-led publications and teaching opportunities.

 Introduction to English Studies